TheBizzle/Kaydee/README.md

 This window is a log of all of the PvP killing blows you have ever dealt or received (while Kaydee has been enabled).
 You can scroll through it and reminisce to your heart's content.

+Usually, it just says "No modifiers" under the entry.
+Sometimes, it might contain some information about if the killing blow was blocked, absorbed, or partially resisted.

 ## Warning: Performance

 I have noticed that the addon causes substantial pauses when there are thousands of entries or more.
 I intend to solve this in the future by